Programs Offered

 Continues basic circuit analysis of ECEN 2250: Laplace transform techniques, transfer functions, frequency response, Bode diagrams, resonant circuits, Fourier series expansions, and convolution.

 Requisites: Requires prerequisite course of ECEN 2250 and (APPM 2360 or MATH 3430) (minimum grade C-).
-Restricted to College of Engineering students only.
+Restricted to College of Engineering students or Electrical Engineering minors.

 Recommended: Corequisite ECEN 2270.